Google Cloud integration

 --machine-type n2-highcpu-8

 We also have containers available in Docker Hub.
-Please, visit our repository
+You can consult them in our repository

 Note